Home » Visit » Travel Ideas » 10 Day Trips from Brasov You Should Take to Uncover Transylvania

 Visit all these sites with our day tour Medieval Fortresses of Transylvania.

-You can reach Sibiu in two hours by car and around three hours by train.
+You’ll reach Sibiu in two hours by car and around three hours by train.
 Start your day as early as possible to make the most of your time in lovely Sibiu.

-While a round trip from Brasov to the Transfagrasan can take even close to 12 hours on summer days, this is the easiest way to see up close the Fagaras Mountains.
+You’ve probably heard of the high-altitude Transfagrasan road.
+This is one of the best-known images of Romania and a major construction project of the past communist regime.
+While a day tour from Brasov to the Transfagrasan can take even 12 hours on summer days, this is the easiest way to see up close the Fagaras Mountains.

 If you’ve missed a visit to Peles on your way from Bucharest to Brasov, don’t worry.
 The royal castle is one hour away by car and less by train.
 In fact, this is the best option as the traffic can cause significant delays by car.

 Take your time to walk around Sinaia, the most beautiful mountain resort from the Southern Carpathians.
 The beautiful 19th-century chalets and the winding streets invite you to take long walks in the cool mountain air.
-You can even take short hikes from Peles Castle or take the cable car to the alpine plateau.
+You can even take short hikes from Peles Castle or the cable car to the alpine plateau.

 Dino Park is a favorite family destination and for good reason.
 Set in Rasnov, this dinosaur-themed amusement park is the best way to keep your kids happy after carrying them around Brasov.
 Let’s face it, kids need to play even if you’d rather hike or tour the fortresses.